THE ACTOR’S GYMNASIUM

 The workshop also provides you with several practical tools for revising your work.
 Each meeting will include an introduction to a writing tool.
 It is up to you to determine if the tool is right for your script.
 If not for this script, you’ll have them for use in the future.

 You will also have individual script sessions with the Workshop Facilitator to discuss your script in detail.
 This session is in addition to the workshop meetings at no extra charge.

 “Through Kim Sharp’s persistent guidance and the array of tools we focused on, I became aware of the balance of structure and freedom in writing a play.
 Receiving constructive feedback from Kim and other playwrights, in a contained time frame, helped me explore the vision of my story further.“ – James Meneses, former student

-The workshop meets for 10 weeks, beginning Wednesday, September 13 thru November 15, from 6:30pm to 10pm at Theater West 97, 214 West 97th Street, conveniently located near the 96th Street stop for the 1, 2, and 3 trains as well as several MTA bus lines.
+The workshop meets for 10 weeks at Theater West 97, 214 West 97th Street, conveniently located near the 96th Street stop for the 1, 2, and 3 trains as well as several MTA bus lines.
 The reading series is scheduled for the last week in November.

 Kim T. Sharp (Workshop Facilitator) served as Abingdon Theatre Company’s Associate Artistic Director and Literary Manager for 16 seasons.
 He directed eight productions for the company and over 40 readings of new plays.
 He co-produced twelve 10-minute play festivals, presenting over 200 premiere productions.
 As Literary Manager he evaluated over 3,500 scripts and coordinated over 350 readings.
 He facilitated Abingdon’s two playwright groups for over 10 years.